Skip to main content.

 • Home

-Sui Generis is a publication of the Foreign Languages, Cultures, and Literatures program whose goal to provide students and outlet to produce original creative work in a foreign language or translate the work of other authors.
+Sui Generis is a publication of the Foreign Languages, Cultures, and Literatures program whose goal is to provide students an outlet to produce original creative work in a foreign language or translate the work of other authors.

 Current Issue